AlexFolland/LibIsClassic-1.0/README.md

 end

 if not self:IsBurningCrusadeClassic() then
-    -- do stuff that only applies to 1.13.x and retail end
+    -- do stuff that doesn't apply to Burning Crusade Classic end
 ```